Creating a product in FUGA Next consists of three steps:

 Select the Format field, and find the relevant format for your product.
 There are four formats available:

 - Single: must contain 1 to 3 assets that are less than 10 minutes each

-- EP: 1 to 3 tracks with one asset at least 10 minutes long and a total running time of 30 minutes or less 4 to 6 assets with a total running time of 30 minutes or less
+- EP: 1 to 3 tracks with one asset at least 10 minutes long and a total running time of 30 minutes or less or 4 to 6 assets with a total runtime of 30 minutes or less

 - Boxset: must contain multiple volumes

 Select the Explicit Content field, and find the relevant tag for your product: